Yosemite National Park, California

 For a smaller, quieter kind of camping experience, look to Yosemite Westlake.
 With just 24 spots with full hookups and 24 miles away from the west gate, you’ll battle less traffic on the daily, and be able to enjoy some peace and quiet when you’re outside the park and trying to relax.
 The site offers Wi-Fi, plus clean shower and toilet facilities.
 A nearby market and restaurants also make this a prime camping location.

 There are several full-service restaurants inside the park.
-These range from cafeteria/food court style places that are great for a family of eaters with different taste, to a pizza place, to burger and sandwich joints.
+These range from cafeteria/food court-style places that are great for a family of eaters with different tastes to pizza places to burger and sandwich joints.
 There’s even upscale dining available for those who are after a particularly memorable dining experience.

 Yosemite and its surroundings have plenty to offer its visitors.
 Saloons, cafés, casual and fine dining are all on the table for you, so it’s simply a matter of what you’re craving.
 No matter which way you go, you’re bound to have a great meal with an even better view.